Gun laws in New York: Exceptions

 For the purposes of this section, "large capacity ammunition feeding devices" manufactured at least 50 years prior to the current date will be referred to as "antique magazines".
 Magazines that are not legally limited to 10 rounds and were manufactured at any point in time will be referred to as "standard capacity magazines".

 A firearm is considered "antique" if it was manufactured at least 50 years prior to the current date.
 Antique firearms can still be continued to be purchased and sold so long as one registers them after purchasing them, even if they would be considered assault weapons otherwise.
 This transfer exemption also applies to antique magazines, although these must be specifically registered to the antique firearm.
-This exemption is the only way an ordinary citizen can still obtain assault weapons (such as G43's, SVT-40's, older AR-15's, and M1 carbines with bayonet lugs) and standard capacity magazines.

 Police officers who are residents of the state may still own assault weapons and standard capacity magazines.
 Retired police officers may also own assault weapons and standard capacity magazines if they acquired them during the course of their career, due to a carve-out in the amended SAFE Act.

 Federally licensed firearms dealers that are licensed as a dealer or gunsmith under New York law may continue to possess assault weapons and standard capacity magazines.

 Military members stationed within the state may still bring assault weapons and standard capacity magazines into the state, provided the military member has approval from their command.